This post may contain affiliate links. Read my disclosure policy.

 - Add the roasted veggie puree and stir to combine.

-- Place the loaf in a baking pan, and spread the ½ c Balsamic Ketchup over the meatloaf as a glaze.
+- Spread 1/2 cup of the Balsamic Ketchup over the meatloaf as a glaze.

 - Bake for 60-70 minutes, or until it reaches an internal temperature of 160°F.

 - Let rest for 10-15 minutes before slicing.